 “I can’t even begin to express my gratitude for Hand Up’s job services, which have been the pivotal piece for getting me the job.
 Not just a job that will get me by, but my dream job in my dream field – a job that will open doors for the rest of my life.
-You stood besire me, helped me to not be afraid of my own success and today I feel like a whole new human being.
+You stood beside me, helped me to not be afraid of my own success and today I feel like a whole new human being.
 I now feel so excited about my future, where I wasn’t even a month ago.
 I will never be able to thank you enough. ~Jennifer, Hand Up Graduate

 Hand Up is comprised of two tracks: “Employment” and “Transitions.”
 Each track has its own mission statement:

 Hand Up empowers Larimer County’s homeless and low-income neighbors to achieve self-sufficiency by providing a personalized pathway to gain and maintain employment.

 To provide highly-motivated, single homeless women with intensive, personalized and regular support as they navigate the path to self-sufficiency.

 From our streets…to our workforce.